usertive/exportable-next-i18next/README.md

 ### 5. Setup [static sites generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) with translation content injection

-For now we will simply create one page but this job have to be done for each new page you want to create.
+For now we will simply create one page but this job has to be done for each new page you want to create.

 Create the following pages structure: